isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 accessible and beginner-friendly language.
 Students who are well versed in other common programming languages, such as C++ or Java, may also apply.
-The school will provide appropriate Java and C++ IDEs for students who choose to use these languages.
+The school will provide appropriate Java and C++ IDEs for students who choose to use these languages during the trial.
 Block-based programming languages are not accepted.</p>
 <p></p>
 </td>
 </tr>